Frenkel's entropy-exchange mechanism in monodisperse, nearly hard-sphere colloids: minimal perturbations to access fluid-crystal coexistence: Results and discussion

+maps to the nucleation driving force via the Gibbs-Duhem relation \(d\mu = d\Pi/n\).
+They report a reduced \(\Delta \Pi\) on the solid branch, which they associate with proximity to a spinodal (superheat) limit \citep{wang2018homogeneous}, implying a smaller driving force for melting than for crystallization.
+This framework is consistent with the softness-induced shifts we observe in both metastable and coexistence pressures.

-We speculate that this over-pressure condition explains why the coexistence line predicted by our softest particles ($6kT$, $B_2^*=0.985$) [\textbf{Figure \ref{fig:fig_pi_6kt}}] slopes downward at high volume fraction toward the theoretical value.
-There appears to be an interplay between the over-pressure condition (which increases with volume fraction) and finite hardness.
-Stronger over-pressure conditions tend to favor sampling of periodic structure and increased short-ranged entropy, while finite hardness tends to accommodate more configurations and long-range entropy.
-For particles of hardness $6kT$ ($B_2^*=0.985$), at lower $\phi$ (e.g. $\phi=0.505$), the over-pressure condition is weaker than the particles' deformability, favoring retention of liquid-like structure, giving an overall higher coexistence pressure compared to atomic theory, which has a higher crystal fraction.
-But at high volume fraction (e.g. $\phi=0.54$), the higher over-pressure condition dominates over finite hardness effects, producing a crystal fraction (and overall pressure) close to atomic theory.
-Consistent with the findings of Gispen {\em et al.} \cite{gispen2024finding}, the system best approaches the theoretical coexistence tie lie of Hoover and Ree \cite{hr-68} close to the melting point.
+We speculate that the observed over-pressure condition explains why the coexistence line predicted for our softest particles (\(V_0=6kT\), \(B_2^*=0.985\)) in Fig.~\ref{fig:fig_pi_6kt} slopes downward at higher volume fractions toward the theoretical value.
+This behavior reflects an interplay between the over-pressure condition that increases with \(\phi\) and finite particle hardness.
+Stronger over-pressure favors sampling of periodic, ordered structures and greater short-range (vibrational) entropy, whereas finite hardness allows small deformations that increase configurational freedom and long-range entropy.
+For particles with \(V_0=6kT\) (\(B_2^*=0.985\)), at lower \(\phi\) (e.g., \(\phi=0.505\)) the over-pressure is weaker than the particles’ deformability, favoring retention of fluid-like structure and resulting in an overall higher coexistence pressure than hard-sphere theory, which predicts a larger crystal fraction.
+At higher volume fraction (e.g., \(\phi=0.54\)), the elevated over-pressure dominates finite-hardness effects, yielding a crystal fraction and pressure close to hard-sphere theory predictions.
+Consistent with Gispen \emph{et al.} \citep{gispen2024finding}, the system most closely approaches the theoretical coexistence tie line of Hoover and Ree \citep{hr-68} near the melting point.

-This mechanistic perspective also helps explain the path-dependence {(initial state either a metastable liquid or a metastable solid)} of the final state in \textbf{Figure \ref{fig:fig_xi_6kt}}.
-Samples prepared close to the metastable liquid line remain metastable for $\phi\leq0.514$ due to weak over-pressure conditions, but phase separate for $\phi\geq0.515$.
-In contrast, samples prepared close to the metastable crystal line have pronounced over-pressure conditions at lower volume fractions and weak excess at higher volume fraction.
-Thus the opposite happens: phase separation occurs readily for $\phi \leq 0.518$, while the system remains a metastable crystal for $\phi\geq0.52$.
+This mechanistic perspective also clarifies the path dependence of the final state, illustrated in Fig.~\ref{fig:fig_xi_6kt}.
+Samples prepared near the metastable fluid line remain metastable for \(\phi \le 0.514\) due to weak over-pressure but phase separate for \(\phi \ge 0.515\).
+Conversely, samples prepared near the metastable crystal line experience strong over-pressure at low \(\phi\) and weak excess pressure at high \(\phi\); thus, the opposite trend arises: phase separation occurs readily for \(\phi \le 0.518\), whereas systems remain metastable crystals for \(\phi \ge 0.52\).